bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 Few Important Variables
 <ol type="i">
 <li>HISTSIZE&nbsp;&nbsp;&nbsp;&nbsp; - Controls the number of commands to remember in the history command.
 The default value is 500.</li>
 <li>HISTFILE&nbsp;&nbsp;&nbsp;&nbsp; - Defines the file in which all commands will be logged to.
 Normally the value for this variable is set to ~/.bash_history.
 This means that whatever you type in bash will be stored into the value of HISTFILE.
-It is advisable to leave it undefined, or pipe the output to /dev/null (For Privacy reasons).</li>
+It is advisable to leave it undefined, or pipe the output to /dev/null (For privacy reasons).</li>
-<li>HISTFILESIZE - Defines the maximum number of commands ~/.bash_history.</li>
+<li>HISTFILESIZE - Defines the maximum number of commands in ~/.bash_history.</li>
 </ol>
 </li>
 <br>